How to eat for your menstrual cycle

 Week 2 Estrogen Peaks

-Estrogen spikes just before ovulation towards the middle of the menstrual cycle, around day 14.
-If you’re working out, keep in mind that this can cause tendons and ligaments to become more loose, which can result in injury.
-Estrogen crosses the blood-brain barrier and increases levels of serotonin, which can lead to feelings of lethargy and decreased motivation, so if you’re not up for your usual workouts and have a case of the “blahs,” perhaps you consider gentle activities like yoga and long walks.
-During this phase, progesterone and estrogen are elevated then drop, eventually causing bleeding.
+Estrogen spikes just before ovulation (when your ovaries release an egg) towards the middle of the menstrual cycle, around day 14.
+If youโre working out, keep in mind that this can cause tendons and ligaments to become looser, which can result in injury.
+Estrogen crosses the blood-brain barrier and increases levels of serotonin, which can cause mood swings and lead to feelings of lethargy and decreased motivation.
+So, if youโre not up for your usual workouts and have a case of the โblahs,” perhaps you consider gentle activities like yoga and long walks.
+Always listen to your body!
+During this phase of your cycle, progesterone and estrogen are elevated then drop, eventually causing bleeding.
 Since higher estrogen phase lends to more free fatty acids during activity, women may find that in this phase HIIT can feel challenging, since glycogen stores are more difficult to access and utilize.

 During days 11-14:

-Eat protein rich foods to help reduce physical and mental inertness
+Eat protein rich foods to help balance estrogen and reduce physical and mental inertness

 Protein can help repair tissues and speed up muscle recovery and soreness